Below are samples from photography series and performance:

-Body as Altar Series
+Body as Altar Series / “The Same Divine Stuff As You” Performances

-“The Same Divine Stuff As You” is an ongoing participatory performance series exploring the body as altar.
-Inspired by a teaching in “The Radiance Sutras,” a text that describes 112 different doorways into meditation, the project aims to turn the idea of ritual devotion toward the self.
-Participants select a part of their body that they wish to celebrate or soften their relationship with, and adorn it with flowers, shells, emblems, and other offerings.
+Inspired by a passage in “The Radiance Sutras,” a text offering 112 different doorways into meditation, the project aims to turn the idea of ritual devotion toward the self.
+Participants select a part of their body that they wish to celebrate, heal, or soften their relationship with, and adorn it with flowers, shells, emblems, and other offerings.
+Some photographs from this series were created in private with artist friends, and some were created with participants of public performances with TransBorderArt (2023), ChaShaMa (2024), and Art in Odd Places (2024).

 “Oh, Cassandra” Trailer for a performance on Governor’s Island in 2023